FlyingFathead/TelegramBot-OpenAI-API/README.md

 - Use the `configmerger.py` to update old configuration files into a newer version's `config.ini`.
 You can do this by saving a copy of your existing config to i.e. a file named `myconfig.txt` and including in it the lines you want to keep for the newer version.

-- After that, just run `python configmerger.py myconfig.txt` and all your existing config lines will be migrated to the new one.
+- After that, just run i.e. `python src/configmerger.py myconfig.txt` and all your existing config lines will be migrated to the new one.
 Works in most cases, but remember to be careful and double-check any migration issues with i.e. `diff`!

 **(Example) How to merge and update your existing configuration:**